 The kind of content consumers will demand in the new year encompass more than just a single mode.
 You’ll be expected to produce text, audio, video, and graphics, do them well, then promote and distribute them in a variety of ways.

-If you want your content to do what it’s tasked with; get your organization noticed, engage consumers, and drive sales, your content creators will be forced to deliver compelling, high value content that does one or more of the following, and does it very well:
+If you want your content to do what it’s tasked with; get your organization noticed, engage consumers, and drive sales, your content creators will be forced to deliver compelling, high value content.
+If your content is done right, it does one or more of the following, and does it very well:

 - Helps solve key problems

-For most organizations, that means one thing; it’s going to require more resources allocated to content creation this year.
-If your content marketing strategy had been posting to your blog a couple of times per month and hoping for the best, prepare to turn up the heat, because your audience isn’t going to accept that any longer.
+For most organizations, that means one thing.
+It’s going to require more resources allocated to content creation this year.
+If your content marketing strategy had been posting to your blog a couple of times per month and hoping for the best, prepare to turn up the heat.
+Your audience isn’t going to accept that any longer.

 Also, different content lends itself to different kinds of formats.
 Instructional material on how to install a new hard drive is probably more effective as video, while conceptual content on cloud computing can be highly effective as text and graphics.

 Remember, it’s not just about attracting new consumers, although that’s certainly something most brands are focused on.
-It’s engaging them and building long term relationships that really bring home the bacon for your business.
+It’s engaging them and building long term relationships.
+That’s what really brings home the bacon for your business.